ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_calculations.md

 The code below works through the separate calculations used to include the acclimation of slow reponses into the predictions of the P Model.
-The code separates out individual steps used in the estimation process in order to show intermediates results but in practice, as shown in the [worked example](worked_example), most of these calculations are handled internally by the model fitting in `pyrealm`.
+The code separates out individual steps used in the estimation process in order to show intermediate results and provides an "exploded diagram" of the model.
+In practice, these calculations are handled internally by the model fitting in `pyrealm`, as shown in the [worked example](worked_example).

 ```{code-cell} ipython3
 :tags: [hide-input]